BookStackApp/BookStack/readme.md

 php artisan db:seed --class=DummyContentSeeder --database=mysql_testing
 ```

-Once done you can run `phpunit` (or `./vendor/bin/phpunit` if `phpunit` is not found) in the application root directory to run all tests.
+Once done you can run `phpunit` in the application root directory to run all tests.

 ## License